adobe/helix-test-content-gdrive/README.md

  _TODO: refine the GitHub query, in a specific org only?_

-## Files that you can ignore
-Feel free to ignore files and folder having names that start with a dot, as well as the `test` and `node_modules` folder and the `package.*` files.
-Those are only used by the Helix team to validate this test with CircleCI.

-_TODO: we might hide those files in a separate branch that's merged before running the tests_

 ## How to play with this example
 You can modifiy the `*.md` files at will and add new ones.
-Changes are published automatically, within a few seconds. _TODO add caching info_.
+Changes that are pushed to the master branch of this repository are published automatically, within a few seconds. _TODO add caching info_.

 For now the only 'magic' files are `header.md` and `footer.md`, other files are considered to be pages of your Helix website.

+## Automated tests
+This example is validated using CircleCI using tests defined in the `test-code` branch of this repository to avoid cluttering this branch with test code.

+You can safely ignore these tests if you're just playing with the example.